manticoresoftware/openapi/out/manticore-go/README.md

 # Go API client for openapi

-This is the API for Manticore Search HTTP protocol
+This is the API for Manticore Search HTTP protocol.
+For full documentation of the API methods consult https://manual.manticoresearch.com/.

 ## Overview